babashka/cli/README.md

 ```

 For a renamed binary whose name differs from `:prog`, pass `--prog <name>`, e.g.
 `mycli org.babashka.cli/completions snippet --shell zsh --prog sq`.
-In a shipped
-build the installed name is usually `:prog`, so users just type it.

-This is shell completion attached to a command name.
-It does not apply when the
-program is run through a wrapper such as `npx mycli` or `bun mycli`, where the
-shell completes the wrapper, not `mycli`.

-Subcommands and options have completion support out of the box.
+In babashka CLI, subcommands and options get completion support out of the box.
 Descriptions come from the same
-`:desc` (options) and `:doc` (subcommands) you've already written for `--help`, and
+`:desc` (options) and `:doc` (subcommands) you're already using for `--help`, and
 are shown by `zsh`, `fish` and `powershell`.
 Currently bash integration completes values only.
 A `:no-doc`
-subcommand is hidden.
+subcommand or option is hidden.
 Options already given drop out of later suggestions, except repeatable
 ones (a list-valued `:coerce`, e.g. `:coerce [:string]`, or a `:collect` option).

 ### Completing option values